 According to Wikipedia, lagniappe does come from Spanish and before that from Quechua, an Incan language:

 …the word entered English from Louisiana French, in turn derived from the American Spanish phrase la ñapa (‘something that is added’ ).
 The term has been traced back to the Quechua word yapay (‘to increase; to add’).
 In Andean markets it is still customary to ask for a yapa when making a purchase… In Louisiana, the custom has become a traditional gracious gesture, with the bonus typically unexpected – a ‘little something extra’ not expected or demanded.

 Wouldn’t it be nice if most stores gave a lagniappe!

 This article was posted on Tuesday, July 26th, 2011 at 6:21 pm and is filed under Cajun, Cajun French, Countries & Cultures, French, Languages, Peru, Quechua, Spain, Spanish, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.